flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 I strongly encourage students to explore and apply to fellowship opportunities that are available to them.
 At worst, you will experience the temporary sting of rejection.
 At best, you will obtain a fellowship, which will strongly incentivize advisors to accept you into their lab (if you are a prospective PhD student) and buff up your resume/CV for future applications.
 Writing fellowship proposals can also be a great opportunity to sharpen your research ideas and communicate them to a general scientific audience.
 The [scholarships and fellowships office](https://scholarships.engin.umich.edu/){:target="_blank"} is an excellent resource.

 #### **Conferences**
 We typically submit to control conferences such as American Control Conference (ACC) and Conference on Decision and Control (CDC).
 Students can expect to submit to and attend several such conferences throughout their PhD.
-If a student will be presenting at a conference, then I am happy to cover the cost of attendance from grants and discretionary sources --- though I expect the student to apply for Rackham Conference Travel Grants and other applicable external travel grants as well.
+Students presenting at conferences should apply for [Rackham Conference Travel Grants](https://seas.umich.edu/student-services/financial-aid/funding/rackham-conference-travel-funding){:target="_blank"} and other applicable travel grants.
+If these resources are not available, I will cover cost of attendance when funding allows.

 #### **Authorship**
 In my field, it is typical to have papers with few authors or even a single author.
 For all papers authored with my students, I anticipate that I will be the final author (or near-final author, if other advisors are involved).
-For papers with more numerous contributors, I aim to discuss responsibilities, contributions, and authorship order at early planning stages and throughout the project duration, so that everyone is on the same page.
+For papers with more numerous contributors, we will discuss responsibilities, contributions, and authorship order at early planning stages and throughout the project duration, so that everyone is on the same page.

 #### **Internships**
 I am supportive of students going on summer internship during their PhD, as long as research progress is satisfactory.
 I will be especially supportive if this internship aligns with their research or the student wants to go into industry after graduation.
 Of course, it is also OK to not do an internship.